buley/personal/src/content/framing.md

 - Strong sense of personal agency
 - Willingness to take unconventional risks
 - Clear vision and direction

+> *"To be great is to be misunderstood." — Ralph Waldo Emerson*

 **Potential Tensions:**
 - Collaboration can feel like constraint